commonbaseapp/zodex/README.md

 - `brand` is not supportable and omitted
 - `lazy`, `pipeline` and `catch` types are unwrapped
 - native enums are turned into `enum`s
+- `default` with a function can have its then-value serialized but it cannot then be deserialized back into using the original function
 - Due to technical limitations, we cannot support the regular `refine()`, `custom()` and `instanceof` methods (and they will be ignored), but these are really just implementations of `superRefine()`